John D. Kuhns: Books

 Kuhns first novel was loosely based on his hydroelectric business in China.
 China Fortunes was released in 2010 by Wiley.
 The book follows a protagonist named Jack Davis, "an American financier lured by the spectacular promise of the confusing land, from early success and a meteoric IPO that seems too easy, to treachery and loss, and triumphant financial and emotional renewal."

-Jing Daily described it as a "vivid illustration" of "the opportunities and obstacles experienced by foreign businesspeople in the early days of China’s sometimes uncomfortable embrace of capitalism…China Fortunes manages to tread the fine line between entertainment and education, never losing sight of the adventure and mind-expanding aspects of living and working in China as a foreigner."
+Jing Daily described it as a "vivid illustration" of "the opportunities and obstacles experienced by foreign businesspeople in the early days of China's sometimes uncomfortable embrace of capitalism…China Fortunes manages to tread the fine line between entertainment and education, never losing sight of the adventure and mind-expanding aspects of living and working in China as a foreigner."
 The book received positive reviews with Terry McDonell, the former managing editor of Sports Illustrated, calling it, "a smart and stylish take on what business really is in modern China.
 Kuhns knows both cold, and most important, he can tell a great story…ironic, fast moving and sharply observed.
 It will lock you in."

 Kuhns' second novel, Ballad of a Tin Man, was published in 2016 by Post Hill Press.
 Once again the story line involves business, but the setting changes from China to South Florida, and this time protagonist Jack Davis needs help from some notable underworld figures.

 Kuhns' third novel, South of the Clouds, a story about smuggling jade over the Sino-Burmese border in China's southwestern province of Yunnan, was published by Post Hill Press in 2018.
 "An engaging novel with a protagonist who remains appealing, even as he tiptoes into shady territory,"—Kirkus Review.

-Kuhns’ most recent novel, They Call Me Ishmael, was published by Post Hill Press in February 2022.
+Kuhns' most recent novel, They Call Me Ishmael, was published by Post Hill Press in February 2022.
 "A captivating political tale, dramatically gripping and historically enlightening."
-The book is the story of Ishmael Toroama, the former guerilla leader of the Bougainville Revolutionary Army in the civil war—called “the Crisis”—fought between Bougainville and Papua New Guinea from 1989-2001.
+The book is the story of Ishmael Toroama, the former guerilla leader of the Bougainville Revolutionary Army in the civil war—called "the Crisis"—fought between Bougainville and Papua New Guinea from 1989 to 2001.
 Once the Crisis was resolved, Bougainville earned the right to conduct an independence referendum, and in 2019 98% of its citizens voted to leave Papua New Guinea.
 In 2020, Toroama was elected President of Bougainville, putting him in a position to lead the newest nation on earth.

-Ballad of a Tin Man and South of the Clouds have been optioned by Los Angeles-based film producer RainMaker Films.